• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “kiwotsukete” in detail based on its grammatical components.
 And also, I’ve explained how to use it through example sentences.
 Let me summarize them as follows.

-• kiwotsukete – 気を付けて (きをつけて) : a Japanese phrase for ‘take care’, ‘be careful’, or such.
-This phrase is the command form which literally means ‘attache the mind’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-In the Japanese language, “take care” and “be careful” can be expressed by the phrase meaning “attache the mind (to the object)”.
+• kiwotsukete – 気を付けて (きをつけて) : a phrase meaning ‘take care’ or ‘be careful’ in Japanese.
+This phrase is the command form which literally means ‘attach the mind’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+In Japanese, “take care” and “be careful” can be expressed by the phrase which means “attach the mind (to the object)”.

 Hope my explanations are understandable and helpful for Japanese learners.